-Professor of General Biology, Facultad de Ciencias Naturales, Universidad Nacional de Tucuman, Argentina.
-Researcher at the CONICET, Tucuman, Argentina.
-Member of the Instituto de Biodiversidad Neotropical, UNT-CONICET, Argentina.
+Professor of General Biology at the Facultad de Ciencias Naturales and Dean of the same faculty at the Universidad Nacional de Tucumán, Argentina.
+Researcher at CONICET and member of the Instituto de Biodiversidad Neotropical (UNT-CONICET) in Tucumán, Argentina.

 Prof. Annemariè Avenant-Oldewage is Professor of Zoology at the University of Johannesburg.
-Her research group use fish parasites as sentinels for environmental degradation and describe the morphology and ecology of fish parasites.
-Prof. Avenant-Oldewage and her research group are currently focusing on Diplozoidae, Nematoda, Copepoda and Branchiura.
+Her research group uses fish parasites as sentinels for environmental degradation and describes the morphology (including genetic characterisation), ecology and pathology of these fish parasites.
+They are currently focusing on Diplozoidae, Gyrodactylidae, Nematoda, Copepoda and Branchiura.

 Dr. Paul Ayayee is an Assistant Professor of Biology within the Department of Biology at the University of Nebraska.
 His research interests include Insect-gut microbe interactions, Insect physiology and microbial ecology